jessetvogel/rust-web/README.md

 TinyWeb is a toolkit to build web applications that care about simplicity and correctness.

-Aims to solve robustness with using Rust's strict type system, zero-cost abstractions and great built-in tooling.
+Aims to solve robustness by using Rust's strict type system, zero-cost abstractions and great built-in tooling.

-Aims to sove simplicity with its tiny footprint (< 800 lines of Rust), it's design with no build step and by having no external dependencies.
+Aims to sove simplicity with its tiny footprint (< 800 lines of Rust) and by having no build step and no external dependencies.

 # Features